Last Date of Attendance (Policy AA-63)

 3. Faculty are expected to report attendance via MyCC weekly.

-5. The email notification to students will include specific classes missed and potential consequences.
+4. The Registrar’s Office will monitor attendance.
+After two (2) consecutive missed class periods for all registered classes, students will receive an email notification.
+The email will include specific classes missed and potential consequences.
 The student will be advised to contact the faculty member immediately to regain continuity of class requirements.
-Failture to do so may result in course failure, possible administrative withdrawal/dismissal from the program, and return of federal funds.
+Failure to do so may result in course failure, possible administrative withdrawal/dismissal from the program, and return of federal funds.

-6. The Instructor, Program Director, Course Program Director, and Academic Advisor will be copied on the email sent by Financial Aid to the student.
+5. The Instructor, Program Director(s), Course Program Director, and Academic Advisor will be copied on the email sent by the Registrar's Office to the student.

-7. The Program Director or Academic Advisor will attempt to email or call the student after class non-attendance notification.
-If no communication is returned, a follow-up phone call to the student’s emergency contact may be completed for the well-being of the student.
+7. The Program Director or Academic Advisor will attempt to email or call the student after the class non-attendance notification is sent.
+If no communication is returned and there are concerns about the student's well-being, the Program Director or Academic Advisor may initiate a well-check on the student and will follow the SW-34 Missing Student policy.
 No academic information will be shared with the contact outside of FERPA guidelines.